chevcast/hearthstone-log-watcher/README.md

 Here's an example of the output from the above script:

-> Knife Juggler has moved to FRIENDLY HAND
+> Knife Juggler has moved from FRIENDLY DECK to FRIENDLY HAND

 Here's a little demo video as well: